lym930125/Insight_data/README.md

 ###The outline of the data pipeline -
 ![alt tag](img/data_pipeline.jpg "Data Pipeline")

+### Directory Map
+app: All the code,html template and css for the Flask GUI

+parse_to_sql.py : The pyspark code parse all the data from common crawl dataset in s3 to MySQL databse

+migrate_to_redshift.py : The pyspark code to take the data from MySQL, denormalized it and then insert into Amazon Redshift

+tornadoapp.py : Allow multiple user access the web server

+run.py : execute file for Flask GUI

 #Setup
 1.create a mysql databse
 2.create a Amazon Redshift Cluster